thkoch2001/tvlfyi_depot/README.md

 Here are a few reminders when setting up a new machine:

-- Use Nix `home-manager` to configure the new machine.
 - Ensure `~/.password-store` exists.
 - Run `export_gpg` from a computer with my gpg credentials.
 Run `import_gpg` from the new machine.